 Distance: 16 miles

 Breakfast at the Hermitage B&B was delicious.
-I think Deb and her daughters enjoyed this “real” breakfast more than their daily, trail breakfast at a campsite.
+I suspect Deb and her daughters enjoyed this “real” breakfast more than their daily, trail breakfast at a campsite.

 We had a lovely surprise – my UK friends, Jean, Peter and Jim, and my mother, June, showed up from Lancaster, bringing us a bountiful lunch to pack.
 They also offered to take our unneeded equipment in their car, since Jean and June would drive on to our day’s end in Patterdale.
 Peter and Jim joined us for the walk and Jean and my mom would spend the first part of the day sightseeing.
 So, we were off with light packs and plenty of food for the day.
 Oh, how my lonely trek just days before had blossomed into a wonderful group of friends with whom to walk.
-This day’s walk would bring us into the third of our national parks, the Lake District National Park.
+This day’s walk would bring us into the third national park on the C2C Path: the Lake District National Park.

 Thoroughly enjoying the sunshine, we set off and in about one mile arrived at the ruins of Shap Abbey, built in 1199 for a monastic community established nearby in 1190.
 Henry VIII’s “Dissolution of the Monasteries” in 1536 did not reach Shap Abbey until 1540 – the last of the monasteries to be abolished.
-As the Abbey fell into ruin, much of the masonry was incorporated into the Shap Market Hall, and ornate stone carvings were taken for another, newer castle, Lowther Castle.
-The remaining ruins were included in a local farm as the farmhouse and various barns and out buildings, and have remained in that farm for the past 400 years.
+As the Abbey fell into ruin, much of the masonry was incorporated into the Shap Market Hall.
+Ornate stone carvings were removed and installed in Lowther Castle, a newer castle, several miles up the nearby Lowther River.
+Most of the Abbey’s ruins were incorporated into a local farm as the farmhouse, various barns and out buildings and have remained on that farm for the past 400 years.
 The Abbey’s bell tower, built about 1500, is the dominant portion of the remaining ruins.

 We had made the decision based on advice from our hosts at Barn House B&B (in Orton) that we would take an alternate route to Patterdale through Bampton.
 This route involved climbing up a long shoulder of a mountain to High Street (an old Roman road, now a path) where we would rejoin the C2C.
 The countryside along this trail was quite pleasant.